anduril/jetpack-nixos/README.md

 Weston and sway have been tested working on Orin devices, but do not work on Xavier devices.

 ### Updating firmware from device
-Recent versions of Jetpack (>=5.1) support updating the device firmware from the device using the UEFI Capsule update mechanism.
+Recent versions of JetPack (>=5.1) support updating the device firmware from the device using the UEFI Capsule update mechanism.
 This can be done as a more convenient alternative to physically attaching to the device and re-running the flash script.
 These updates can be performed automatically after a `nixos-rebuild switch` if the `hardware.nvidia-jetpack.bootloader.autoUpdate` setting is set to true.
 Otherwise, the instructions to apply the update manually are below.